 - Correctional counselor

 - Victim advocate

 Employment Outlook and Salary Info

 The BLS lists forensic psychologists as a subset of general psychologists.
-The BLS goes on to state that all psychologists can expect to see 12% growth in total employment, or about as fast as the average for all professions, from 2008 to 2018.
+The BLS goes on to state that all psychologists can expect to see 19% growth in total employment, or much faster than the average for all professions, from 2014 to 2024.
 Psychologists with doctoral degrees and training in applied specialty areas are expected to have among the best opportunities for employment.

-In May 2010, the BLS stated that the mean annual wage for all clinical, counseling and school psychologists was $72,540.
-At that time, the leading employers of these psychologists included schools and health practitioners.
+In May 2015, the BLS stated that the mean annual wage for all clinical, counseling and school psychologists was $76,040.
+At the time, the leading employers of these psychologists included schools and health practitioners.